 The eye is particularly susceptible to medicationrelated adverse events because of its relatively small mass and rich blood supply [17].
-As such, ocular toxicity is an adverse event associated with a wide variety of systemic medications as well as herbal supplements [16; 17; 18; 19; 232].
+As such, ocular toxicity is an adverse event associated with a wide variety of systemic medications as well as herbal supplements [16; 17; 18; 90].
 The National Registry of Drug-Induced Ocular Side Effects was established in 1976 as a database for the collection of reports specifically documenting ocular side effects of systemic and ocular medications.
 (The registry can be accessed by members of the AAO.)

 The medications with ocular side effects are typically those that are taken over a long period of time, as for a chronic condition such as arthritis or cardiovascular disease.
-Ocular side effects span a range of severity from sensitivity to light and color changes to retinopathy and optic neuritis (Table 17).
+Ocular side effects span a range of severity from sensitivity to light and color changes to retinopathy and optic neuritis (Table 16).
 The effects are usually time- and dose-dependent, and they often resolve or stabilize when use of the drug is discontinued [17].
-However, side effects may be irreversible, as with the visual deficits associated with chloroquine and hydroxychloroquine, antimalarial drugs that are often used to treat rheumatoid arthritis and lupus erythematosus [17; 233].
-The AAO established guidelines for screening and management of ocular side effects of these drugs.
-The recommendations include using a lower than routine dose for individuals of short stature, a baseline eye examination, and annual screening beginning after five years of use [234].
-Better attention to these guidelines is needed, as one study showed improper dosing and lack of recommendations for follow-up eye examinations [235].
+However, side effects may be irreversible, as with the visual deficits associated with chloroquine and hydroxychloroquine, antimalarial drugs that are often used to treat rheumatoid arthritis and lupus erythematosus [17; 102].
+In 2016, the AAO published recommendations for screening and management of ocular side effects of chloroquine and hydroxychloroquine.
+The recommendations include using a lower than routine dose for individuals of short stature, a baseline eye examination, and annual screening beginning no more than five years after beginning use [104].
+In 2020, as a result of differences between the AAO and American College of Rheumatology recommendations, a joint guideline was released to address the importance of an interdisciplinary approach to determining the appropriate drug regimen based on risk factors and screening for drug-induced retinopathy.
+The ACR and AAO are joined in this statement by the American Academy of Dermatology (AAD) and Rheumatologic Dermatology Society (RDS) [113].
 Close follow-up with periodic eye examinations may be warranted for other drugs used to manage chronic conditions.